carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual.md

 <a href='https://carolinafishes.github.io/software/phyinformR_manual3/'>Part 3 focuses on visualization</a>

 <h3>1.
 Installation</h3>
 PhyInformR is easy to install.
-Simply install via CRAN or <a href='https://github.com/carolinafishes/PhyInformR'>download the compressed R script from github</a> and install it manually
+Note that it is currently not on CRAN but will be back following a major update.
+In the meantime install via devtools or <a href='https://github.com/carolinafishes/PhyInformR'>download the compressed R script from github</a> and install it manually

 <pre>
-##cran install
+##cran install is currently not available
-install.packages("PhyInformR")
+#install.packages("PhyInformR")
-library(PhyInformR)
+#library(PhyInformR)
 </pre>
 <br>
 To install from github